 The Sport Imagery Ability Questionnaire (SIAQ; Williams & Cumming, 2011) is a 15-item questionnaire to assess five types of athlete imagery ability: skill imagery ability, strategy imagery ability, goal imagery ability, affect imagery ability, and mastery imagery ability.

 It has good psychometric properties, internal reliability, test-retest reliability, convergent validity, predictive validity, and is able to distinguish between groups of athletes.

-The SIAQ is currently available in English and Persian and is being translated into Brazilian Portuguese, German, and Thai.
+The SIAQ is currently available in English, German, Persian, and Spanish and is being translated into Brazilian Portuguese, Thai, and Turkish.
 We are also pleased to receive requests to translate the SIAQ into other languages.

 Williams, S. E., & Cumming, J. (2014).
 The Sport Imagery Ability Questionnaire Manual.
 Birmingham, UK: Author. doi: 10.13140/RG.2.1.1608.6565.
 Click here to download the manual.

 Book chapters referring to the SIAQ:

 Munroe-Chandler, K. & Hall, C. (2016).
 Imagery.
 In R. J. Schinke, K. R. McGannon, & B. Smith (Eds), Routledge International Handbook of Sport Psychology (pp. 357-368).
 Abingdon, Oxon: Routledge.